MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 ### Endpoints and firewall ports for immersive spaces in Mesh (Mesh app)

+> [!IMPORTANT]
+> Due to an active issue, single room and multi-room events require the same firewall endpoint and port configurations.
+We are actively working to resolve this issue and apologize for any inconvenience.
+This notice will be removed once the fix is rolled out.

 |   | Single room event in the Mesh app | Multi room event in the Mesh app  |
 |---|---|---|
 | **Required endpoints** | Aligned to standard set of Microsoft Teams requirements outlined in [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide#skype-for-business-online-and-microsoft-teams). | To ensure Mesh works properly, allow the following endpoints.
 All endpoints need to allow traffic on TCP ports 80 and 443: <p><p> \*.officeapps.live.com <br> \*.microsoft.com <br> \*.office365.com <br> \*.office.com <br> \*.office.net <br> \*.cloud.microsoft <p><p> |